doritoes/ipgiraffe.com/2_Lambda_Function_Rust.md

     - From Windows: Windows-R, `\\wsl$`
     - Open your Linux distribution, then home directory, your user directory, and nagivate from there
     - Alternatively, you can copy the file from within WSL back to a folder on the host
-      - If your have a directory in c:\Tools
+      - If you have a directory in c:\Tools
       - `cp <filename> /mnt/c/Tools`

 # Create function